Shashivarunreddy/DeepFake-detection/README.md

 # Deepfake Video Detection Using Generative Convolutional Vision Transformer
 Deressa Wodajo, Solomon Atnafu, Zahid Akhtar

+## NOTE: It requires some decent Graphics Card to run it locally, Avoid if you dont have Graphics Card

 This repository contains the implementation code for **Deepfake Video Detection Using Generative Convolutional Vision Transformer (GenConViT)** paper.
 Find the full paper on arXiv [here](https://arxiv.org/abs/2307.07036).

 <br/><br/>